Concrete – After the Concrete is Laid

 After 3 days – The concrete will now be at around 60% of design strength.
 You should be able to walk on it and use wheel barrows without damaging it.
 This is the earliest time I would like to see frame erection start on a house slab.

 After 7 days – Around 80% has now been achieved.
-At this stage you should be able to use driveways for cars
+At this stage you should be able to use a driveway for cars

 After 28 days – Design Strength Reached.